 The audio versions of ReCAPTCHA are way faster.
-If you are presented with a visual challenge, always ignore it and straightaway press the audio button.
-Click “Play” and you will hear the audio challenge.
+If you’re going to solve these challenges at all, opt for the audio clues first.
+This means whenever you’re presented with a visual challenge, ignore it straight away and click “Play” on the audio button.

-Personally, it does not take me longer than eight to ten seconds to solve the audio challenge.
+If you can hear the sound properly on your device, it shouldn’t take very long to solve the audio challenge.
 With Image ReCAPTCHA, I get it wrong almost nine times out of ten.
 This could be because the audio challenges use simple English words which means a greater probability of getting them right the first time.

 VPN locations allow you to legitimately bypass Google’s ReCAPTCHA roadblocks.
 For the best results, choose a well-known VPN service instead of a free VPN which would arrive with its own set of problems.
 Good VPNs disguise your traffic, protect your device details and don’t record logs.

 You can also download browser extensions which solve the challenges on your behalf.
-One of them is Buster, which does a nice job in bypassing audio challenges, available with Chrome as well as Firefox.
+One of them is Buster, which does a nice job bypassing audio challenges available with Chrome and Firefox.
 As soon as you encounter a visual challenge, the extension icon gets activated (see below).

 Next, carry on with the audio challenge as usual.
 Instead of your human ear, the bot solves it for you.